Next step · Thailand

 Can freelancers with a foreign company get the Thailand LTR visa?

-The Work-from-Thailand Professional category requires employment by an overseas listed company or a company with annual revenue of at least USD 150,000,000.
+The Work-from-Thailand Professional category requires employment by an overseas listed company, a company with annual revenue of at least USD 50,000,000 (lowered from USD 150,000,000 in 2025), or a wholly-owned subsidiary of a qualifying parent.
 This typically rules out freelancers and founders of independent companies.
-The more relevant category for self-employed founders is the Wealthy Global Citizen track, which requires USD 1,000,000 in assets and USD 80,000/yr income — not employment by a large corporation.
+The more relevant category for self-employed founders is the Wealthy Global Citizen track, which requires USD 1,000,000 in assets and USD 500,000 invested in Thailand — not employment by a large corporation.

 What is the income requirement for the Thailand LTR Wealthy Global Citizen visa?